The Prosperity Principle

 Certainty—or we can call it confidence—doesn’t come from thinking but doing.

-Instead of doing nothing because we’re unsure our village-making ideas will work or help, let’s be citizen scientists and collect our own damned data!
+Instead of doing nothing because we’re unsure our village-growing ideas will work or help, let’s be citizen scientists and collect our own damned data!

 Think about your neighborhood and ask, “I wonder what would happen if I [did X]?”